In hazy market for reselling diabetic test strips, Chicago company is under fire

 “When it comes to paying you, it’s a different story,” she said.

-After the Chicago Sun-Times asked about these and other cases, company official Jonathan Avila quickly paid them this week.
+After the Chicago Sun-Times interviewed a handful of victims and asked about their cases, company official Jonathan Avila paid Booth and said he was in the process of paying some of the others this week.

 “We’re aware of the numerous complaints,” Avila said, “but we are working to get those complaints resolved.”